 Could I build a little wider and reduce shoulder squeeze?
 Yes.

-Could I design something that allowed you to easily change positons often?
+Could I design something that allowed you to easily change positions often?
 Yes

 The Jacks went first.
 Brandon builds a fine bridge.
 VW, Grizz, Bic, Dutch and many others all have unique contributions.

 The lightest.
 The only commercial bridge rated to 350+ pounds.
 The unique geometry, structure, and design that gives that signature ‘pop’ in the center.
-From recessed bar designs to hybrids, these bridges are unlike any other.
 There are other solutions out there, but if for some reason that gear is not for you… maybe time to see if yer ol’ pal Bill has a bridge that’ll do the job.